siebevd/bgVideo/README.md

 Bgvideo is a simple jquery plugin that lets you set a video as a background to a div (or screen).
 The video will stretch to fit the screen or be absolute positioned to be in the center.
 There is also a image fallback for mobile devices or browsers that don't support the video tag.

+The video tag gets inserted after load by the plugin, so it won't load the video file on mobile devices (if specified) or non supported browsers ( Modernizr is required for this plugin to work)

 ## Setup

   Include the jquery  and Modernizr ( both required!) and videobg in your html file.